-Encroachments
+6. Encroachments

+Please see the definition of an "Encroachment" in the Definitions section of these Guidelines.
 Whether a use of, or improvement to, the Primary Easement area constitutes an Encroachment is determined by numerous factors, including by way of example but not limitation, the following:

-- The terms and conditions of the document establishing the Easement; - The unique characteristics of the real estate encumbered by the Easement; - The types of Facilities installed on the Easement; - The Company's specific needs for the Easement; and
+- The terms and conditions of the document establishing the Easement - The unique characteristics of the real estate encumbered by the Easement - The types of Facilities installed on the Easement - The Company's specific needs for the Easement, both now and in the future - Certain legal requirements

-• Certain legal requirements.

-No Buildings or Structures
+7. No Buildings or Structures

 Most Easement documents specifically prohibit any buildings or structures in the Right of Way.
-If this specific requirement is contained in an Easement document, the Company will strictly enforce this prohibition.
-Even if the Easement document does not contain a specific prohibition of buildings or structures in the Right of Way, however, most of the time such buildings or structures will interfere with the Company's rights and therefore will be implicitly prohibited.
+If this specific restriction is contained in an Easement document, the Company will strictly enforce this prohibition.
+Even if the Easement document does not contain a specific prohibition of buildings or structures in the Right of Way, however, most of the time such buildings or structures will interfere with the Company's rights, will constitute an Encroachment and, therefore, be prohibited.

-Consent Agreements
+8. Consent Agreements

-Before a landowner makes any change to the topography of, or constructs any improvements on, an Easement, the property owner must request permission from the Company.
+Before a landowner (a) makes any change to the topography of, or constructs any improvements on, an Easement, or (b) carries out any activity on an Easement that constitutes an Encroachment, the property owner must request permission from the Company.
 The Company will then review the pertinent Easement documents as well as operational and legal requirements.
 If permission is granted by the Company, the Company will issue through its Electric Transmission Rights of Way Management Representatives in writing a Consent Agreement, which will contain certain conditions by which the Encroachment will be allowed to take place or remain on the Right of Way.
-The Company does not issue verbal consents and any claim of a verbal consent will not be honored by the Company.
-No other department within the Company has authority to issue a written Consent Agreement other than Electric Transmission Rights of Way Management.
-Generally, Consent Agreements are not transferrable and are revocable at the sole discretion of the Company.
+The Company does not issue verbal consents, and any claim of a verbal consent will not be honored by the Company.
+No other department within the Company has the authority to issue a written Consent Agreement other than Electric Transmission Rights of Way Management.
+Generally, Consent Agreements are not transferable and are revocable at the sole discretion of the Company.
+Consent Agreements must be requested from the Rights of Way Management Representatives listed at the end of these Guidelines.

-Local Permits Are Not a Substitute for a Consent Agreement
+9. Local Permits Are Not a Substitute for a Consent Agreement

-In most localities, before you can construct a building or structure, you have to obtain a building permit and certain projects may require zoning and site plan approvals.
-Generally, local permits are designed to make sure that the building/structure does not violate building code requirements and that the development is in compliance with the local zoning ordinance.
-The issuance of building or zoning permits by a local government does not serve as a Consent Agreement.
-Before developing/constructing within an Easement, in addition to any local government permits, you must obtain a Consent Agreement from the Company.
+In most localities, before you can construct a building or structure, you must obtain a building permit.
+Certain projects may require zoning and site plan approvals.
+Generally, local permits are designed to make sure that the building/structure does not violate building code requirements, and that the development is in compliance with the local zoning ordinance.
+The

+Agreement.
+Before developing or building within an Easement, in addition to any local government permits, you must obtain a Consent Agreement from the Company.
 Even in those situations where a local permit has been issued for a project and a final certificate of occupancy has been issued by locality, if the building or structure is located in a Right of Way the Company has the legal right to require that the building or structure be removed from the Right of Way.

-Compliance with National Electrical Safety Code
+10. Compliance with National Electrical Safety Code

 All uses within an Easement must comply with the National Electrical Safety Code (NESC).
 The NESC specifies minimum horizontal and vertical clearance requirements for overhead lines.
 These clearance requirements are mandatory.
-In addition, the Company abides by its own clearance criteria, which set of standards is stricter than the NESC.
+In addition, the Company abides by its own clearance criteria, which set of standards is stricter and more robust than the NESC.
 These heightened requirements are intended to provide the Company with an additional safety buffer to ensure NESC compliance.